General Plastics (Beauclaire)

 The Sun (Sydney) 7th August 1951 page 15.

-In the November 1950 Sydney telephone directory, the name ‘Beauclaire’ was used for the company’s buttons for the first time.
+In the November 1950 Sydney telephone directory, the trade name ‘Beauclaire’ was used for the company’s buttons for the first time.

 In March 1952 a new company was formed in Cairns to deal in pearls, mother-of-pearl and trochus shells, plastics and to manufacture buttons, fancy goods and jewellery.
 One of the directors was Mr. A. G. Randolph Griffiths.
 As he was also the general manager and chairman of General Plastics, this allowed the arrangement of all marketing of the new company’s buttons by General Plastics.
 Plant and machinery were to be imported from America with credit from General Plastics.
 On the 1st May 1952, Mr Griffiths unexpectedly died.
-However the company was established on the Cairns waterfront, with machines for trepannation, sorting, grinding, shaping and drilling.
+However the new company was established on the Cairns waterfront, with machines for trepannation, sorting, grinding, shaping and drilling.
 The buttons were sent south to a General Plastics factory in Sydney for chemical polishing and rumbling.
 Unfortunately, the era of pearl-shell buttons was all but over, and the business went into liquidation in 1954.
-It survived with another owner only until around 1956 (thanks to the Cairns Historical Society for this information).
+It survived with another owner only until around 1956.
+(Thanks to the Cairns Historical Society for this information.)

 Arthur George “Randolph” Griffiths